Table of Contents

 Complications with Personality Disorders

-Personality disorder can considerably disturb the lives of both the affected person and also the person related with them.
+Personality disorders can considerably disturb the lives of both the affected person and also the person related to them.

 If left untreated, then the complications of personality disorder include: